Kidyoh/zero_day/README.md

 # zero_day
-I have done all projects
+I have done all projects.